 Canon Prime Lenses

 Sony Prime Lenses

-Zoom lenses do exactly what you think they do – they get closer and further away from the subject by twisting the lens from left to right.
-Zoom lenses are particularly wonderful for photographing large wedding ceremonies, ceremonies in churches with strict photography rules, and receptions.
+Zoom lenses do exactly what you think.
+They get closer and further away from the subject with a twist of the lens from left to right.
+These lenses are particularly wonderful for photographing large wedding ceremonies, ceremonies in churches with strict photography rules, and receptions.

 Canon Zoom Lenses

 Sony Zoom Lenses